 Hardy Merriman is President of the International Center on Nonviolent Conflict (ICNC).
-He has worked in the field of civil resistance for nearly 15 years, presenting at workshops for activists and organizers around the world; speaking widely about civil resistance movements with academics, journalists, and members of international organizations; and developing resources for practitioners and scholars....
+He has worked in the field of civil resistance for over two decades, presenting at workshops for activists and organizers from around the world; developing programs and grantmaking for practitioners and scholars; publishing commentary; and speaking widely about civil resistance movements with members of international organizations, academics, and journalists....

-Cathy manages daily operations for ICNC as well as program services related to global learning, educational initiatives, and other areas of the Center's work.
+Cathy advises and provides support to ICNC on program services related to global learning, educational initiatives, and other areas of the Center's work.
 She comes to ICNC with many years’ experience as an extension and outreach coordinator for NC State University.
 She holds a BA in Mass Communication.

 Since joining ICNC in 2014, Amber French has led in developing and managing ICNC’s editorial and media initiatives.
 Amber led the development of the Minds of the Movement blog, for which she is Co-Editor.
 In 2016, she oversaw the launch of the Nonviolent Conflict News website, a news aggregator site on civil resistance around the world.
 She also launched and is managing ICNC Press, which has so far produced six books in online and print editions.
 Previously, Amber served as editor of the Migration Policy Institute’s Migration Information Source and the UNESCO/Max Planck Institute journal New Diversities.